isaacaskew/docs/en/development/routing.rst

 is a CakePHP default route element, so the router knows how to match and identify controller names in URLs.
-The ``:id`` element is a custom route element, and must be further clarified by specifying a matching regular expression in the third parameter of connect().
+The ``:id`` element is a custom route element, and must be further clarified by specifying a matching regular expression in the third parameter of ``connect()``.

-CakePHP does not automatically produce lowercased urls when using the ``:controller`` parameter.
+CakePHP does not automatically produce lowercased URLs when using the ``:controller`` parameter.
 If you need this, the above example could be rewritten like so::